833.200.0213

 Customer reviews

-Shopify POS G2 page
+Source: Shopify G2

 Who Shopify POS is best for

-• Online-first Shopify merchants expanding to retail: If your eCommerce store is already on Shopify, the POS plugs in with zero data migration and reports stay unified across channels.
+• Online-first Shopify merchants expanding to retail: If your eCommerce store is already on Shopify, the POS plugs in with zero data migration, and reports stay unified across channels.

 • Small retail chains on POS Pro: Multi-location owners who add the $ 89-per-location POS Pro subscription gain staff-level reports, store-level inventory reports, and cash tracking across every register.